zama-ai/concrete/docs/howto/deploy.md

 ## Decrypting the result (on the client)

-Once you have received the public result of the computation from the server, you can unserialize it like so:
+Once you have received the public result of the computation from the server, you can unserialize it:

 <!--pytest-codeblocks:skip-->
 ```python